-We consider two 16-node network topologies, the 4×4 torus network shown in Figure 3, and the NSF network in Figure 4.
-Our goal is to compare via simulation the various wavelength assignment schemes in terms of (1) overall (network-wide) burst drop probability, and (2) burst drop probability as a function of path length.
-Since, in an OBS network without wavelength converters, the drop probability may increase with the number of hops a burst has to traverse, it is important to achieve some degree of fairness among bursts that travel over paths of different length.
-In our simulations, the burst arrival process of each switch is Poisson and the burst length is exponentially distributed with mean $1/\mu$.
+In this section, we use simulation to compare the various static and adaptive wavelength schemes.
+We consider two 16-node network topologies, the $4 \times 4$ torus network shown in Fig. 3, and the NSF network in Fig. 4.
+In our model, each OBS switch is connected to several users which transmit bursts simultaneously.5 Our goal is to compare the various wavelength assignment schemes in terms of: 1) overall (network-wide) burst drop probability and 2) burst drop probability as a function of path length.
+Since, in an OBS network without wavelength converters, the drop probability may increase with the number of hops a burst has to traverse, it is important that the wavelength assignment scheme achieve some degree of fairness among bursts that travel over paths of different length.
+For the results shown in most figures, the burst arrival process of each switch is Poisson and the burst length is exponentially distributed with mean $1/\mu$ ; we also present results for a non-Poisson arrival process toward the end of this section.
 For simplicity, we also assume that bursts originating at a given switch are equally likely to be destined to any of the other switches.
-We used the method of batch means to estimate the burst drop probability; each of the simulation runs lasts until 400,000 bursts have been transmitted by the whole network.
+We used the method of batch means to estimate the burst drop probability; each of the simulation runs lasts until 400 000 bursts have been transmitted by the whole network.
 We have also obtained 95% confidence intervals for all our results; however, they are so narrow that we omit them from the figures we present in this section in order to improve readability.
+Finally, we note that the burst drop probability under full wavelength conversion would provide a lower bound on the burst drop probability of the wavelength schemes we consider here, which assume that no conversion capability is available.